intel-secl/skc-tools/SKC_Product_Guide.md

 ### Installation

-    Please refer to README file for detailed instructions on deploying SKC_Library
+    Please refer to README file in sgx-tools repo for detailed instructions on deploying SKC_Library

 # Authentication